engincetin/debid/content/pages/index.md

   - type: cta_section
     title: Get notified about debid
     content: >
-      DEBID is preparing to build its own ecosystem, contact us for your early investment and cooperation requests.
+      Debid is preparing to build its own ecosystem, contact us for your early investment and cooperation requests.
     actions:
       - label: Get in touch